 - Once this training session is completed, the applicant is in position to begin employment.
 The exact starting dates will depend on our staffing needs.

-Getting safely up and down mountains is just the beginning of the story at Rainier Mountaineering, Inc. (RMI).
-Founded by legendary Northwest mountaineers and staffed by the most experienced and talented guides in America, RMI has built a four-decade long legacy of safe, successful, and enjoyable mountaineering adventures.
+Getting safely up and down mountains is just the beginning of the story at RMI Expeditions.
+Founded by legendary Northwest mountaineers and staffed by the most experienced and talented guides in America, RMI has built a five-decade long legacy of safe, successful, and enjoyable mountaineering adventures.

-Experience matters in the mountains, and that is exactly what we have gained over the last 40+ years.
+Experience matters in the mountains and that is exactly what we have gained over the last 50 years.
 There is no substitute for the years of expedition guiding around the world, 300 Denali Expeditions, over 80,000 climbers on Mt.
 Rainier and some of America's first ventures into the far reaches of the Himalaya.

 Thank you.
 We very much look forward to hearing from you.